Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/euclid-in-excel-feat-don-knuth/README.md

 ### _Material from the text is displayed here for educational and non-commercial use only._

-In section 1.2.1, Knuth outlines an extended version of Euclid's famous GDC algorithm.
+In section 1.2.1, Knuth outlines an extended version of Euclid's famous GCD algorithm.
 He writes the following:
 - "Given two positive integers _m_ and _n_, we compute their greatest common divisor _d_, and we also compute two not-necessarily-positive integers _a_ and _b_ such that _am_ + _bn_ = _d_."
 (Knuth 13)

 Knuth goes on to describe each step in this algorithm, with the inclusion of other variables _c_, _q_, _r_, _t_, _a'_, and _b'_.